bradleytechman/AltStore-Beginners-Guide/README.md

 net start "Apple Mobile Device Service"

-Your device should appear on Itunes a few seconds afterward.
+Your device should appear on iTunes a few seconds afterward.
 You also find the process running in task manager and right-click "restart" which would do the same.

 Credit to u/cancerism for this idea!